dedica/Online-Class-Conditionals/README.md

 */

 /*
-Use if-else statement to check if the red light is on, if so, print "Stop the car!", otherwise print "Are you sure that yellow light is not on?".
+Use if/else statement to check if the red light is on, if so, print "Stop the car!", otherwise print "Are you sure that yellow light is not on?".
 */